JustFiesta/spring-petclinic-infrastructure/README.md

     Had to change parameters layout a bit, so neither `Apply` or `Destroy` are taken first.

+### Jenkins Agent

+Jenkins agent is provided with Terraform as EC2 instance with Docker and Java installed via Ansible.
+It is used to run application pipeline.

+Has public IP.
+Ports opened: 22

+### Application webservers

+Webservers are provided with Terraform as EC2 instances with Docker installed via Ansible.
+They are used as targets for Application Load Balancer (default `capstone-alb`).

+Have public IPs.
+Ports opened: 22, 80

 ### Infrastructure provisioning (Terraform)

 Terraform is used to provide infrastructure.